awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Modules.md

 {{%expand "Trusted Advisor" %}}

 ###  Trusted Advisor
 This module will retrieve all AWS Trusted Advisor recommendations from all your linked account.
+See the **Utilise Data Section** for more information on how to use this data.
 This Data will be partitioned by year, month, day.